aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 python3 -m flask run --host=0.0.0.0 --port=4567

 ```
-- note: the shell will notify you if the flask is needed. you need to install it via terminal, in my case it's looking for flask module and cors.
+- note: the shell will notify you if the flask is needed. you need to install it via terminal, in my case it's looking for flask module and cors

 ````
 pip install flask
+pip install flask_cors

 ```